SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 ### CREATE, CREATE2 and CREATE3
-`CREATE` and `CREATE2` are opcodes in EVM-based blockchains for creating a smart contract from another smart contract.
+`CREATE` and `CREATE2` are operation codes ("opcodes") in EVM-based blockchains for creating a smart contract from another smart contract.

 #### `CREATE`
 Contract addresses are calculated using the: